Shopify: Last-mile logistics

 In April 2021, Shopify made its first entry in last-mile logistics by investing in Swyft, a Toronto-based digital logistics startup.
 As part of a Series A round of funding, a total of $17.5 million was raised for Swyft, co-led by Inovia Capital and Forerunner Ventures with participation from Shopify.

-On May 5, 2022, Shopify announced their acquisition of Deliverr, a San Francisco, California-based ecommerce fulfilment startup, for US$2.1 billion in cash and stock.
+On May 5, 2022, Shopify announced its acquisition of Deliverr, a San Francisco, California-based ecommerce fulfilment startup, for US$2.1 billion in cash and stock.
 In May 2023, Shopify wound down its logistics business, selling off its prior related acquisitions; Deliverr and 6 River Systems to Flexport and Ocado Group respectively.
 As part of the Flexport deal, Shopify received a 13% stake in it, besides making Flexport its official logistics partner.

 Acquisitions

 In February 2012, Shopify acquired Select Start Studios Inc ("S3"), a mobile software developer, along with 20 of the company's mobile engineers and designers.
 In August 2013, Shopify acquired Jet Cooper, a 25-person design studio based in Toronto.

 On December 5, 2016, Shopify acquired Toronto-based mobile product development studio Tiny Hearts.
 The Tiny Hearts building has been turned into a Shopify research and development office.

 In May 2019, Shopify acquired Handshake, a business-to-business e-commerce platform for wholesale goods.
 The Handshake team was integrated into Shopify Plus, and Handshake founder and CEO Glen Coates was made Director of Product for Shopify Plus.
 In June 2019, Shopify announced that it would launch its Fulfilment Network.
 The service promises to handle shipping logistics for merchants and will compete with an established leader, Amazon FBA.
 Shopify Fulfillment Network will be available to qualifying U.S. merchants in select states.
 On September 9, 2019, Shopify announced the acquisition of 6 River Systems, a Massachusetts-based company that makes warehouse robots.
 The acquisition was finalized in October, resulting in a cash-and-share deal worth US$450 million.

 On June 11, 2021, Shopify announced its acquisition of Primer, an AR app on the App Store that allows users to preview home improvement items digitally.
-On April 11, 2022, Shopify announced their acquisition of Dovetale, an influencer marketing startup from New York.
+On April 11, 2022, Shopify announced its acquisition of Dovetale, an influencer marketing startup from New York.
 In October, the company acquired Remix, a full-stack TypeScript framework that provides "snappy page loads and instant transitions".

-On June 3, 2024, Shopify announced their acquisition of Checkout Blocks, an app on their App Store "that enables merchants to unlock customized extensibility" with no-code customizations in checkout.
+On June 3, 2024, Shopify announced its acquisition of Checkout Blocks, an app on its App Store "that enables merchants to unlock customized extensibility" with no-code customizations in checkout.
 Also in June 2024, Shopify acquired business communication startup Threads for an undisclosed amount of money.